+Age-related macular degeneration (AMD) constitutes the leading cause of vision loss in adults and affects 20-30% of people over 75 years of age in developed nations.
 Individuals with AMD have difficulties reading, recognizing faces, and visualizing fine detail.
-Current treatments for AMD can only treat about 10% of the patients, those with “wet” AMD, where blood vessels grow into the center of the eye.
+But current treatments for AMD can only treat about 10% of the patients, those with “wet” AMD, where blood vessels grow into the center of the eye.
 No treatment options currently exist for the other 90% of patients with “dry” AMD who lose cells in their retina, the light-sensitive tissue of the eye.

-“These results support the idea that an individualized approach to treating AMD is required,” stated the scientists in their study.
-“Developing ways to pre-screen patients to determine the optimal type of intervention is a critical linchpin in finding effective treatments for AMD.”
+“These results support the idea that an individualized approach to treating AMD is required.
+Developing ways to pre-screen patients to determine the optimal type of intervention is a critical linchpin in finding effective treatments for AMD,” stated Ebeling and colleagues.